QR CODES

 The information gap.
 A buyer drives through a neighborhood and sees your sign.
 They want to know the price, square footage, and whether the kitchen has been updated.
 Without a QR code, they have to remember your name, find your website later, and hope they can locate the right listing.
 Most won’t bother.
 With a QR code, they scan and get the information in seconds while they’re still standing in front of the house.

 The tracking problem.
 Traditional marketing—print ads, flyers, direct mail—is notoriously hard to measure.
 You spend money and hope it works.
 QR codes with built-in analytics change this.
+With QR code adoption accelerating across real estate, agents who track scan data have a measurable edge.
 You can see exactly how many people scanned the code on your yard sign, which flyer distribution generated the most interest, and what times of day buyers are most active.
 This data helps you double down on what works and cut what doesn’t.

 The lead capture opportunity.
 Every scan is a potential lead.
 When you link your QR code to a landing page with a form—”Get notified when the price drops” or “Schedule a private showing”—you turn casual interest into contact information.
 That curious neighbor walking their dog becomes someone in your CRM.